Restaurant Style Caesar Salad

 Prepare yourself, this mixing process will take about 5-8 minutes of consistent whisking.

-Your dressing should become thick, similar to a mayonnaise consistency.
+As the dressing emulsifies, it will become thick, similar to a mayonnaise consistency.

 It is important to vigorously whisk in order to emulsify the dressing.